 Just a few months ago, President Obama and Republican lawmakers on Capitol Hill negotiated their way off the fiscal cliff and agreed to make the estate tax a mere shadow of its former self - so much so, according to estimates from the Tax Policy Center, that only 3,800 estates will owe any federal estate tax in 2013.
-President Obama’s new budget proposal, however, aims to turn things back around.
-It would raise the estate tax rate to 45 percent …

 As Washington struggles to avert a dive over the fiscal cliff, one tax issue at stake - amounting to hundreds of billions of dollars over the next 10 years - hasn't been getting much attention: the price of death.
-Under current law, a person worth $5 million who dies on New Year’s Eve can pass along all of it to his or heirs without any tax.
-But if the same person were to die the next day, his or her …

 The estate tax has long enjoyed far more notoriety than its size merits, subject to ample political debate despite the relatively small number of American families it affects (for now, those who inherit more than $5 million).
-With $7 trillion in tax hikes and spending cuts set to take effect next year unless Congress acts to stop them, debate about this politically-charged tax–opponents have labeled it the "death tax”–could rev up again soon.
+With $7 trillion in tax hikes and spending cuts set to take effect next year unless Congress acts to stop them, debate about this politically-charged tax--opponents have labeled it the "death tax"--could rev up again soon.